camillatung/phd_thesis_markdown/source/08_chapter_3.md

 ### Pan Gesture for Transformation

 In `Main.StoryBoard`, the `Pan Gesture Recognizer` object is added to the `Plane Scene`.
-It is also added to the referencing outlet collection of the scene view .
+It is also added to the referencing outlet collection of the scene view.
 A sent action `@IBAction`, which is called `screenPanned`, is created to send an action to the corresponding custom class of the `Plane Scene`, which is the `PlaneViewController` class, as a method.
 In the `PlaneViewController`, the `sender` of the `@IBAction` is `UIPanGestureRecognizer`.

 In the `screenPanned(_ sender: UIPanGestureRecognizer)` method, first, the sender's location is got, which means that the location of the continuous movement of the user's finger on the screen is got.
 Because this gesture recognizer only recognizes continuous gestures, any discrete event, such as a tap, does not report change.